Physics-based parameterized neural ordinary differential equations: prediction of laser ignition in a rocket combustor: Introduction

-In previous data-driven approaches based on neural ODEs, the source function $F$ in \cref{eq:neuralode} is a deep neural network $F_{\theta}$ with weights $\theta$ that only learns to predict the time derivative of the state variables from input and output data.
-To learn combustion processes and chemical reactions with a wider range of parameters, large amounts of combustion data are often required for such purely data-driven neural ODEs, which can be challenging if training data are obtained from expensive high-fidelity simulations or physical experiments.
-Therefore, previous applications of neural ODEs in combustion studies have focused on simulations of simplified chemical kinetics in homogeneous or 0D reactors, with data sets that vary only two or three parameters, such as mass inflow, initial temperature, and species composition.
+In previous data-driven approaches based on neural ODEs, the source function $F$ in \cref{eq:neuralode} is a deep neural network $F_{\theta}$ with weights $\theta$ that learns to predict the time derivative of the state variables from input and output training data.
+However, these purely data-driven neural ODEs require large amounts of combustion data to learn combustion processes and chemical reactions with a wide range of parameters.
+Obtaining such training data from expensive high-fidelity simulations or physical experiments can be challenging.
+As a result, previous applications of neural ODEs in combustion studies have been limited to simulations of simplified chemical kinetics in homogeneous or 0D reactors, with data sets varying only two or three parameters, such as mass inflow, initial temperature, and species composition.
+To overcome these limitations, new approaches are needed to improve the accuracy and scalability of neural ODEs for complex combustion systems.

-In this work, we consider the use of neural ODE for combustion studies from a different perspective.
-Instead of learning the source function directly with deep neural networks in NODE, we consider using existing 0D models as source functions and learn important parameters such as the heat source and activation energy in 0D models with neural networks.
-More precisely, to incorporate physical knowledge into our PNODE, we construct $F$ based on a 0D flow model $F_{0D}$ and embed deep neural networks into our 0D flow model to model terms such as the heat source and activation energy.
-Let $\dot{Q}(t, \eta; \theta)$ be the heat source function, $A_f(t,\eta; \theta)$ be the pre-exponential factor, and $E(\eta; \theta)$ be the activation energy function.
-These are represented by deep neural networks and are used as inputs to the 0D flow model $F$.
-Then we have